 This assessment evaluates contaminants that may enter the water drawn directly from the well.
 The contaminants addressed in this assessment include those regulated under the Safe Drinking Water Act as well as those the BPH has determined may present a concern to public health.
 The water withdrawn from the well is currently disinfected prior to distribution.
 Periodic analysis for a variety of bacterial, organic, nitrate, synthetic and inorganic contaminants in the water after treatment have consistently yielded values below the maximum contaminant level (MCL) as regulated by the Safe Drinking Water Act.
 Drinking water that meets MCL standards is associated with little or no health risk and is considered safe.
 Because sampling requirements are for treated water, the lack of water quality impacts does not necessarily indicate a lack of contamination.
 This determination is limited by the sampling that is performed for the water system.
-Elevated levels of sodium (greater than 20 mg/l) were reported in 1995 and 1998.
+A review of the water testing results on file indicate elevated above 20 mg/l) are typical since at least the early 1990s.
+Trihalomethanes (secondary products related to chlorination) were present in 1992, 1993 and 1995.
+In 2001 a barium result of 1.22 mg/l was more than half the MCL of 2 mg/l.

 All drinking water including bottled water may reasonably be expected to contain small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-For further information regarding the quality of the system's finished water, please refer to the Consumer Confidence Report or call the Environmental Protection Agency's Safe

-Drinking Water Hotline at 1-800-426-4791 or contact your local health provider for more information about contaminants and potential health effects.
+For further information regarding the quality of the system's finished water, please refer to the Consumer Confidence Report or call the Environmental Protection Agency's Safe Drinking Water Hotline at 1-800-426-4791 or contact your local health provider for more information about contaminants and potential health effects.